Hong Kong: Court convicts 7 men over Yuen Long attack | DW | 22.07.2021

 The attacks marked a turning point in anti-government protests as police personnel were accused of colluding with attackers and slammed for their perceived inability to de-escalate the situation.
 Police have denied any wrongdoing, saying that their resources were stretched thin due to anti-government protests elsewhere.

-Bao Choy, an award-winning journalist who was leading an investigation for Hong Kong's public broadcaster was found guilty in April of illegally obtaining vehicle registrations to trace people behind the assault.
+In April, Bao Choy, an award-winning journalist leading an investigation into police action on the day of the assault for Hong Kong's public broadcaster was found guilty of illegally obtaining vehicle registrations to trace people behind the attack.

 rm/dj (Reuters, AFP)